New: Polynucleotides clinic now open at UNTIL MaryleboneBook consultation

 Excessive Sweating (Hyperhidrosis)

 Hyperhidrosis is sweating significantly beyond what the body needs to regulate temperature — drenched shirts in air-conditioned rooms, dripping palms during meetings, sweat-soaked feet, and visible scalp sweat under bright light.
-It is a real medical condition, not a quirk of nervous personality, and it has well-evidenced treatment pathways.
+It is a recognised medical condition affecting roughly 1% of people in the UK (Primary Care Dermatology Society), not a quirk of a nervous personality, and it has well-evidenced treatment pathways.
 The first-line treatment is a topical clinical-strength aluminium chloride antiperspirant; for many patients this is enough.
-Where topicals fail or are not tolerated, NICE recognises botulinum toxin as a second-line treatment ahead of more invasive options like microwave therapy (MiraDry), iontophoresis, or sympathectomy surgery.
+Where topicals fail or are not tolerated, NICE recognises this injectable treatment as a second-line option ahead of more invasive routes like microwave therapy (MiraDry), iontophoresis, or sympathectomy surgery.

-The mechanism is simple: injected into the dermal layer of the affected area, botulinum toxin blocks the nerve signal to the eccrine sweat glands, switching off sweat production for 4 to 9 months.
+The mechanism is simple: injected into the dermal layer of the affected area, the prescription medicine used blocks the nerve signal to the eccrine sweat glands, switching off sweat production for 4 to 9 months.
 The most-treated areas are the underarms (where the effect lasts longest), palms (effective but more uncomfortable to inject because of the dense nerve supply), soles, and scalp.
 Per droli.co.uk pricing, hyperhidrosis treatment is £400 per area.

 • Primary focal hyperhidrosis — genetic, idiopathic, often runs in families